fenago/learn-java-12-programming/lab_guide/Lab_17.md

 In future releases, such name reuse will be possible.

-Better disambiguation of functional expressions {#better-disambiguation-of-functional-expressions .header-title}
+Better disambiguation of functional expressions
 -----------------------------------------------

 As of this writing, it is possible to have a method overloaded as